Should You Buy or Rent a Home?

 Is Renting a Waste of Money?

 Renting is not inherently a waste of money.
 Everyone needs a place to live, and purchasing a home is not always the best option.
-In some situations, such as when you need a place to live temporarily, renting can be a better choice than purchasing a home.
+In some situations, such as when you need a place to live temporarily or you’re saving up for a down payment, renting can be a better choice than purchasing a home.

 Renting for a time can enable aspiring homeowners to save and take their time making important decisions before committing to their first home purchase.